 • Precision treatment - Dental tools are more effective and precise when used on a relaxed, still horse.

 Safer.
 Calmer.
-More Effective.
+More effective.

 A sedated horse is easier to treat thoroughly and comfortably.
 Your vet can perform a complete oral exam using light, mirrors, and instruments with much less resistance and stress.
 This allows: